Lollapuzzoola is a crossword tournament where players are judged on a combination of speed and accuracy.

 - Perfect Puzzle Bonus: Get a bonus of one hundred (100) points if your puzzle is totally accurate and you didn’t cheat.

-- Google Tickets (in New York only): After half the solving time has elapsed, players are invited to trade tickets for answers, at the cost of 25 points per ticket (plus forfeiture of the “perfect puzzle” bonus).
-Sorry, online, but we cannot offer Google Tickets to you this year.
+- Google Tickets: After half the solving time has elapsed, players are invited to trade tickets for answers, at the cost of 25 points per ticket (plus forfeiture of the “perfect puzzle” bonus).

 Example 1.
 Imagine a 30-minute puzzle that had 290 squares to fill.
 If you solved it perfectly in 10 minutes, there would be 20 minutes (or 1200 seconds) on the clock, and you would get 10 points per correct square plus a 100-point bonus for being perfect.
 That’s a total of 1200 + 2900 + 100 = 4200 points.